Skip to main content

 1. At least six credits in Greek or Latin courses beyond the fourth semester.
 The first four semesters of ancient Greek and Latin introduce students to the grammar and vocabulary of the ancient languages and give students their first experiences in reading prose (fall) and verse (spring).
 Majors are required to take at least two courses (or the equivalent) beyond the intermediate level.
 These courses have numbers in the 1000s, such as Advanced Readings in Greek Drama (GREEK 1402).

-3. Two semesters of a second ancient language.
+2. Two semesters of a second ancient language.
 Classical Language majors may emphasize one language more than the other if they wish, but every student is required to take at least two semesters of Greek and at least two semesters of Latin.
-A student with advanced knowledge of Latin, who has taken Latin Prose Composition, must still take two semesters of ancient Greek at any level (e.g., Beginning Ancient Greek 1 and Beginning Ancient Greek 2); and conversely, a student pursuing advanced study in ancient Greek must still take at least two semesters of Latin at any level.
+A student with advanced knowledge of Latin, must still take two semesters of ancient Greek at any level (e.g., Beginning Ancient Greek 1 and Beginning Ancient Greek 2); and conversely, a student pursuing advanced study in ancient Greek must still take at least two semesters of Latin at any level.

 The Classical Civilization Track